 Gérard Depardieu, Morzini, Inspector La Bavure

-So, first, tell me if you see a difference between the two models?
+So, tell me, do you see any difference between the two models?
 Tick-tock, tick-tock...
-Oh, I can't hear a thing...
+Oh dear, I can't hear a thing...
 6-0, 6-0, over...

-"You're bluffing Martoni!
+"You're bluffing, Martoni!
 Y bluffing..."

 Gérard Darmon, Commissioner Biales, City of Fear